Skip to content

 Overview

 When running a QESEM job, the results contain essential data to help you analyze the outcome of the QESEM execution.
 This data allows you to better understand the impact of different parameters on the QESEM execution.
-You might also find it relevan when writing a paper about your research.
+You might also find it relevant when writing a paper about your research.
 This guide explains each component of the job output and how to interpret them.

-Noisy Results
+Results Structure

-for observable, expectation_value in job.results:
+for circuit_result in job.results:

 print(f"Observable: {observable}")